OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-websphere-v61/src/main/assembly/sampleapp/readme.txt

 the agent needs to be installed first before deploying this sample application.

     * Overview
-    * Configure the OpenSSO server
+    * Configure the OpenAM server
     * Configure the agent properties
     * Compiling and Assembling the Application
     * Deploying the Sample Application